-Intended outcome 4 - To achieve and sustain improved attendance and punctuality for all pupils, particularly our disadvantaged pupils.
+• Intended outcome 4 - To achieve and sustain improved attendance and punctuality for all pupils, particularly our disadvantaged pupils.

 The attendance officer continues to work closely with parents to build relationships and resolve issues families were experiencing around attendance.
 Attendance monitoring is quickly in place for children in receipt of pupil premium and this usually leads to an improvement.
-Holidays during term time continue to be an issue despite penalties in place and some cases have led to legal proceedings and involvement of Education Welfare.
+Our disadvantaged pupils continue to have a higher rate of unauthorised absences and lates.
+Our attendance officer has begun targeting the lateness and meets with the headteacher to discuss individual families and their circumstances as a part of the approach to attendance.

-Next steps: Attendance and punctuality continue to be an area for improvement and will continue to be a focus of the Pupil Premium Startegy moving forward.
+Next steps: Attendance and punctuality continue to be an area for improvement and will continue to be a focus of the Pupil Premium Strategy moving forward.
+Headteacher meeting with attendance officer regularly to ensure a tight and consistent approach to monitoring and penalties.